-It considers stewardship in the context of the relationship between Ministers and public sector entities as well as the overarching principles that need to be adopted by public sector employees in their performance and conduct.
+It considers stewardship in the context of the relationship between ministers and public sector entities, as well as the overarching principles that public sector employees need to adopt in their performance and conduct.

 Conformance is considered by providing an overview of the current financial accountability requirements applying to public sector entities through the FA Act and FPMS.
 This includes identifying how requirements for measuring, monitoring and reporting on performance are addressed within this framework.